dougsweetser/Q/docs/Blogs/Space-time_numbers/space-time_numbers.md

 for the derivative of real number derivatives is there when all the other complicated makes no contribution.

-My own prelimiary efforts on this subject
+These are my own preliminary efforts on this subject.